 - There are also the mysteriarchs, who are archmages compared to other human wizards, but are far less powerful than any of the above- the most powerful mysteriarch is said to be about even with a very weak Sartan, and Patryn Anti-Hero Haplo is completely confident in his ability to take the man in a duel if it comes to that (it doesn't).

-- Arthur Langtry, the Merlin, specializes in defensive magic.
-He can craft a threshold-less barrier, which would normally significantly weaken any ward, capable of holding back an entire court of powerful vampires and later creates a ward to contain a malicious non-corporeal entity, formulates a battle-plan, adds 3D visual aids and telepathically communicates it to the 200 or so other wizards in the room.
+- The Merlin, the head of the council is not a position one acquires by collecting bottlecap.
+Arthur Langtry, the current one, specializes in defensive magic.
+He along with the Gatekeeper once on the spot crafted a ward capable of standing off an entire court of powerful vampires.
+He later creates a ward to contain a malicious non-corporeal entity, formulates a battle-plan, adds 3D visual aids and telepathically communicates it to the 200 or so other wizards in the room.
 In three seconds.
 In pitch dark.
 Without losing his cool for an instant.

-- Also in the Dresden Files is the Archive, a little girl who knows absolutely everything that the human race has ever learned.
+- The Archive, a little girl who knows absolutely everything that the human race has ever written down.
 She's been shown as powerful enough to hold off fallen angels, literally with one hand, using only the latent magic present in her 12 year-old body.

 - In The Wheel of Time, this is what Rand becomes after merging with the memories of his 400-year-old past self.